Quick Summary

 Alauddin Khilji’s Reign

-Alauddin Khilji’s reign is known for its military conquests, economic reforms, and the strong grip he maintained on power.
+Alauddin Khilji’s reign is known for its military conquests, economic reforms, and his firm grip on power.

 Challenges and Downfall